 Interpreting the Theme

-Before choosing a topic, you should read NHD's Theme Narrative ( PDF 71 KB) about ways to define and interpret triumph and tragedy.
-Examples of people and cultures dealing with triumph and tragedy can be found at local, state, national, and global levels during all periods of history.
+Before choosing a topic, you should read NHD's Theme Narrative about ways to define and interpret "Breaking Barriers in History"—which, as NHD points out, "...requires you to view history through multiple perspectives.
+Compromise can sometimes prevent a conflict, but what happens when it does not?
+If a conflict occurs, how can compromise help to end the conflict?
+What happens if a failed compromise leads to an even larger conflict?"1 Examples of people and cultures dealing with "Breaking Barriers in History" can be found at local, state, national, and global levels during all periods of history.

 NHD uses a theme-based approach because it helps you, the researcher, to move beyond the outdated notion that history is a set of facts and dates.
 Rather, it provides a lens through which you explore historical content for context, connections, and consequences.